gillesfabre34/genese-api-angular/README.md

 genese-api-angular is a code generator for Angular apps.

-Create you OpenApi file and lauch genese-api-angular : all your DTOs and data-services will be automatically generated !
+Create you OpenApi file and launch genese-api-angular : all your DTOs and data-services will be automatically generated !
 Moreover, all these data-services will use and return highly typed objects corresponding to the schemas included in you OpenApi file.

 Less code, less tests, less bugs, less waste of time.